The Elements - A Work in Progress - RPM Challenge 2018

 "Elements" is a work-in-progress.
 The recording above contains material for all five elements.
 Aether, Air, Water, Earth, and Fire are all represented in musical or ambient elements, but I have a lot more musical elements that I have created and plan on adding or that I plan on creating.
 I think that I may incorporate lyrics/songs into the mix as well.
 I have some ideas for melodies ... keeping with the chill feel.

 The main musical elements in the piece are meant to reflect the elements themselves.
 While the processed audio is from the musical elements and cinematic audio samples of the elements.
 For example, water contains thunderstorms, a river, and ocean waves in various forms.
 I processed the sounds with audio plugins and PaulStretch.
 I added binaural beats.
-I plan on adding more binaural beats through Ableton Live as well as chimes, gongs, and other "healing" sounds in the full version.
+I may add more binaural beats as well as chimes, gongs, and other "healing" or soothing sounds.

 The Rules for the RPM Challenge